Summer Programs 2026

 Begin your Harmony studies early!
 This course prepares students to write the RCM Level 9, 10 and ARCT Harmony exams in December.

-Days & Time: Wednesdays, TBD in consultation with instructor.
+Days & Time: TBD in consultation with instructor.
 Please contact the office to discuss.

 A non-refundable deposit is due at the time of registration